-During the years ended December 31, 2020 and 2019, IMPA recorded net increases in the fair value of investments of \$0.9 million and \$2.0 million, respectively.
+During the years ended December 31, 2021 and 2020, IMPA recorded a net decrease in the fair value of investments of \$0.8 million and an increase of \$0.9 million, respectively.
 To the extent any unrealized gains or losses are realized in the future, those realized gains or losses are refundable or recoverable through IMPA's rate-making methodology.
-Accordingly, any unrealized gains or losses at December 31, 2020 and 2019 have been included in regulatory assets on IMPA's consolidated statements of net position (see Note 1).
+Accordingly, any unrealized gains or losses at December 31, 2021 and 2020 have been included in regulatory assets on IMPA's consolidated statements of net position (see Note 1).